expo/expo/packages/expo-auth-session/README.md

 - **Android**:

-  Add intent fileter and set the `launchMode` of your MainActivity to `singleTask` in `AndroidManifest.yml`:
+  Add intent filter and set the `launchMode` of your MainActivity to `singleTask` in `AndroidManifest.yml`:

   ```xml
   <activity